googleprojectzero/fuzzilli/Docs/HowFuzzilliWorks.md

 The subsequent mutations may then change the generated program in all sorts of interesting (and less interesting) ways.

 ### Code Generation + Mutations: The HybridEngine
 The HybridEngine combines the code generation engine with the existing mutators.
 For that, it first selects a random ProgramTemplate, then generates a program from it, using the code generation engine as discussed previously.
-If the generated program is valid, it is further mutated a few times, using the algorithm that is also used by the Mutationengine.
+If the generated program is valid, it is further mutated a few times, using the algorithm that is also used by the MutationEngine.

-The high-level algorithm used by the hybrid engine is summarized by the image below.
+The high-level algorithm used by the HybridEngine is summarized by the image below.

 ![Hybrid Fuzzing Algorithm](images/hybrid_engine.png)